Blue Heelers season 8: Weakest Link Special Episode

 ^{1} Jeremy and Caroline tied with three votes each, but as Neil was the strongest link, he opted to vote Caroline off.

 ^{2} Jeremy and Suzi tied with two votes each, but as Jeremy was the strongest link, and could not vote himself off, he opted to vote Suzi off, though he originally voted for Neil who was not part of the tie.

 Peta was first eliminated for not answering enough questions correctly.
 Caroline was next on a countback also for not answering enough questions correctly.
 Paul followed for being too big a threat to the team.
 Jane was voted out for not answering any questions correctly.
 Suzi was eliminated on a countback for not answering enough questions correctly.
 Jeremy was next also for not answering enough questions correctly.
 Ditch was voted out for not banking anything nor answering any questions correctly.
 In the end, John defeated Neil in the head-to-head round.

 The final total won was $35,400, which John donated to the Red Cross Australia.

 DVD release

-Similarly to the release of Blue Heelers seventh season, the eight season was also postponed due to the contractual negotiations.
+Similarly to the release of Blue Heelers seventh season, the eighth season was also postponed due to the contractual negotiations.
 However, everything was finalised for a 1 October 2008 release.
 Like the seventh season, "The Complete Eight Season" will be released as a complete boxset.